david-chidester/Cruise-Industry-Market-Research/Fuel.md

 ## Prices
 https://www.bunkerindex.com/

-Here is a website to grab data
+Here is a website to the grab data

 ## Regulation